vuestorefront/vue-storefront/README.md

 Vue Storefront is and always will be in the open source.
 Anyone can use and support the project, we want it to be a tool for the improvement of the shopping experience.
 The project is still in the prove of concept phase. **We are looking for Contributors and Designer willing to help us in the solution development.**

+If you have any questions or ideas feel free to join our slack: https://vue-storefront.slack.com

 ## The business challenges
 Vue Storefront was created to solve a set of key business challenges from the world of shopping experience.
 Our goal for the application is to provide the solution with:
 * The ultrafast front-end for the store - with the PWA approach we can now render the catalog of products within milliseconds;